augiedoggie/TrackRunner/Assets/UserGuide/index.rst

 TrackRunner will set the working directory and pass any selected files/folders as arguments to the command.
 This allows you to create small Tracker add-ons using many interpreted languages.
-See the `Other Command Examples`_ section for more.
+See the `Other Command & Script Examples`_ section for more.

 .. code-block:: bash